Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Producing the screenshots
 -----------------

-It is a good idea if we can get the screenshots of our interesting features.
+It is a good idea if we can get screenshots of our interesting features.
 Then we can check them very quickly.
 Therefore, ANNOgesic provides a subcommand ``screenshot`` for generating screenshots.

-Before you running it, you have to install `IGV <https://www.broadinstitute.org/software/igv/home>`_ for generating screenshot.
+Before we running it, we have to install `IGV <https://www.broadinstitute.org/software/igv/home>`_.

-For testing, we use TSSs as main feature, sRNAs and CDSs information as side features.
+For testing, we use TSSs as main feature, sRNAs and CDSs as side features.

 ::